learn-co-curriculum/dsc-bias-variance-trade-off/README.md

 > *Underfitting* happens when a model cannot model the training data, nor can it generalize to new data.

-Our simple linear regression model fitter earlier was an underfitted model.
+The simple linear regression model fitter earlier was an underfitted model.

 > *Overfitting* happens when a model models the training data too well.
 In fact, so well that it is not generalizeable

-Our 6-degree polynomial was overfitted.
+The 6-degree polynomial was overfitted.
 Let's have a look at the mean squared error: